-II.
-Executive Director/Chief Investment Officer Comments
+I. Executive Director/Chief Investment Officer Comments

-Michael G. Trotsky, CFA, Executive Director and Chief Investment Officer, comments to the Committee included:
+Michael G. Trotsky, CFA, Executive Director and Chief Investment Officer, updated the Committee on numerous matters including, but not limited to:

 Fiscal year 2017 was exceptionally strong for PRIM.
 The PRIT Fund ended the fiscal year at \$67 billion, a record high.
 The PRIT Fund was up 13.2% (gross of fees), outperforming its benchmark by 127 basis points.
 On a net-of-fees basis, the PRIT Fund was up 12.8%, outperforming its benchmark by 79 basis points.
 Six of the seven major asset classes outperformed their benchmarks.
 For the first time in several years, international equities outperformed domestic equities, though all equities were up strongly.
 As you know, we have maintained our relatively high exposure to international equities and this served us well in the fiscal year.
 We are especially pleased with our performance given that we have systematically de-risked our portfolio over the past several years.